bennettsf/wordgame/README.md

-# Word Game cs111 personal project
+# Word Game CS111 Personal Project
 Word Game using Django

 This game is in a VERY early stage with little to no logic added.